 Hemp’s Additional Benefits

 Hemp’s potential extends beyond CBD.
 Almost every component of the hemp plant serves a reason.
-The hemp plant is a high-value crop that can be used to make various items, ranging from food to textiles to construction materials.
+The hemp plant is a high-value crop that can make various items, ranging from food to textiles to construction materials.

 Hemp seeds are high in protein, omega-3 fats, and other essential nutrients.
 They can also be processed into flour.
-Its woody core is used to make paper, animal bedding, and a concrete-like lightweight material.
+Its woody core makes paper, animal bedding, and a concrete-like lightweight material.

 Hemp has the potential to be an environmentally friendly alternative to some of the world’s most polluting products.
-It is not simply a matter of growing plants to produce CBD oil; instead, any part of the plant can be used for several purposes.
+It is not simply growing plants to produce CBD oil; instead, any part of the plant can be used for several purposes.

-Producers are offering environmentally sound shopping options to consumers with an ecologically responsible mindset in mind.
+Producers offer environmentally sound shopping options to consumers with an ecologically responsible mindset in mind.